 9. Understand how registration works.
 Pick the classes you would like to take, then have some alternatives in mind.
 Keep track of how the spots are filling up as each day of registration week goes by.
 If it looks like it’s going to be close, the best way to register is as follows:

-Use the “search for sections” option to add classes to your preferred list.
+Use the "Enroll course search” option to add classes to your preferred list.
 Then log onto a computer with a reliable Internet connection a few minutes before your priority time and navigate to the page you need.
 Don’t refresh the page.
 When the computer’s clock says your time slot is open, give it a few seconds (in case the network’s clock is slow), then click the button.